 Stephen E. Atkerson (M.Div., Mid-America Baptist Seminary) helps church leaders discover simple growth strategies given by Jesus to the early church.
 For over 30 years, he has worked with evangelists, missionaries, church planters, and pastors in Asia, the Americas, Europe and Africa.
 He is one of the pastors of a Southern Baptist church he planted in 1991, and is President of the New Testament Reformation Fellowship (NTRF.org).

 Ed holds an M. Div. from Biblical Theological Seminary in Philadelphia, served as an elder in both Baptist and Missionary Alliance churches in New England before planting a church in Connecticut.
 In 2001 he began hosting an annual conference on early church practice.
 Ed later moved to Georgia, where he served several years as an elder at a Southern Baptist church.
-He recently launched out to plant a new church in Athens.
+He later launched out to help plant a new Baptist church in Athens.
 He also tutors pastors in New Testament Greek, and travels extensively sharing the Gospel on college campuses with a ministry called The Great Exchange.

-A former Hindu, Muralee planted and pastors a church in Trimcomalee, Sri Lanka that holds to both early church practice and the First London Baptist Confession.
+A former Hindu, Muralee planted and pastors a church in Trimcomalee, Sri Lanka that holds to both early church practice and the First London Baptist Confession (1644).
 He also travels widely throughout the island evangelizing, planting churches and assisting existing congregations.
 A graduate of the Lanka Bible College and Seminary, he recently completed his D.Min degree in India.

 Dan is a graduate of Trinity Evangelical Divinity School.
 Recently retired from over twenty years of ministry in China, he is now active in a Southern Baptist church and has a YouTube teaching ministry.
 Before moving to the China, Dan planted and led a church in South Carolina that closely followed New Testament church practices.
 He has traveled widely teaching on the benefits of early church practice.

 A full-time college campus evangelist with The Great Exchange, Nathaniel has also planted two churches, one of which was in the same New England town where Jonathan Edwards preached “Sinners In The Hand of An Angry God.”
-The other church is in Athens, Georgia, where he serves in pastoral leadership.
+The other is a Baptist church is in Athens, Georgia, where he serves in pastoral leadership.